 Chocolate Chip Oatmeal Cookies: Using both chocolate chips and cocoa powder, these delectable vegan chocolate chip oatmeal cookies are an easy-to-make treat.
 Instead of using a lot of fat of any kind, these cookies make use of one of my favorite baking tricks — applesauce.
 Its sweetness reduces the amount of sugar needed, and also acts as a fat replacer.

 Mini Unbaked Chocolate Oatmeal Cookies: When you crave a sweet homemade treat but don’t feel like turning on the oven, these little unbaked vegan chocolate oatmeal cookies might just be the thing.
 With just five ingredients (plus optional sesame seeds), these come together in a flash.
-You can also vary this recipe by rolling into round truffles.

 Vegan Chocolate Mousse Pie: Silken tofu is the secret to this vegan chocolate mousse pie —it has just the right consistency to create a smooth and creamy texture.
 If you’re more ambitious, use your favorite homemade pastry or cookie crust.
 Otherwise, any good-quality prepared plant-based pastry or graham cracker crust works fine.